HR Director at Gerald Eve

 Gerald Eve’s managers also found the appraisal process protracted and, to a large extent, painful.
 In many parts of the business there was an existing culture of regular developmental conversations, but managers voiced their feelings that the legacy process was hindering and not supporting this more effective model of performance.

-From the employee perceptive, Gerald Eve’s talent were feeding back that they wanted more developmental engagement, more clarity and transparency on goals, and more regular feedback – the latter was particularly felt by the millennial population.
+From the employee perspective, Gerald Eve’s talent were feeding back that they wanted more developmental engagement, more clarity and transparency on goals, and more regular feedback – the latter was particularly felt by the millennial population.
 Again it was not a case of trying to ignite an already motivated and engaged workforce, it was a case of doing a better job of supporting and optimising productivity and progression and giving clarity to employees

 The organisation also struggled with visibility in terms of who was and wasn’t engaging meaningfully with their teams.
-The annual model gave no indication of frequency of dialogue and similarly there was no sense of which parts of the business did and didn’t have real-time feedback cultures.
+The annual model gave no indication of frequency of dialogue, and there was no sense of which parts of the business did and didn’t have real-time feedback cultures.
 Sarah and the team wanted to have a much better understanding of performance engagement in order to offer better support, while also being able to present meaningful data to the Board.

 Sarah had been on the lookout for an alternative for some time and generated interest and buy-in from senior stakeholders and the management population at large.
 She discovered Clear Review via a webinar where a customer was unpacking in detail their journey away from a traditional annual approach.
 Starting to zero in what a new approach was going to look like for the business, Sarah engaged with Clear Review and was immediately struck by the sheer simplicity of the user experience, as well is it being a clear departure from traditional technology with a strong focus on regular conversation and feedback.